 At the hotel

-Spa and hammam, two library lounges with board games, a diving centre, boutique, Lady Lisbeth motorboat, billiard table, parking, free WiFi throughout (high-speed for an extra charge).
+two library lounges with board games, a diving centre, boutique, Lady Lisbeth motorboat, billiard table, parking and free WiFi throughout (high-speed for an extra charge).
 In rooms: flatscreen TV and films on-demand, minibar, kettle and cafetière.
 The Beachfront, Suite and Austral Suite categories have Nespresso machines and iPod docks and speakers.

 Our favourite rooms